electron-userland/electron-builder/README.md

 shamefully-hoist=true
 ```

+Note: Setting shamefully-hoist to true is the same as setting public-hoist-pattern to *.

 ### Note for Yarn 3

 Yarn 3 use PnP by default, but electron-builder still need node-modules(ref: [yarnpkg/berry#4804](https://github.com/yarnpkg/berry/issues/4804#issuecomment-1234407305)).
 Add configuration in the `.yarnrc.yaml` as follows: